 The body structure of a young child is quite unlike that of an adult or older child, for whom the safety belts are designed.
 A young child's hip bones are still so small that the vehicle's regular safety belt may not remain low on the hip bones, as it should.
 Instead, it may settle up around the child's abdomen.
-In a crash, the belt would apply force on a body area that's unprotected by any bony structure.
+In a crash, the belt would apply force on a body area that is unprotected by any bony structure.
 This alone could cause serious or fatal injuries.
 Young children always should be secured in appropriate child restraints.

-Cargo Vans with a Passenger Air Bag and without an Air Bag Off Switch
+Cargo Vans with a Passenger Airbag and without an Airbag Off Switch

-Children who are up against, or very close to, an air bag when it inflates can be seriously injured or killed.
-Air bags plus lap-shoulder belts offer outstanding protection for adults and older children, but not for young children and infants.
-Neither the vehicle's safety belt system nor its air bag system is designed for them.
+Children who are up against, or very close to, an airbag when it inflates can be seriously injured or killed.
+Airbags plus lap-shoulder belts offer outstanding protection for adults and older children, but not for young children and infants.
+Neither the vehicle's safety belt system nor its airbag system is designed for them.
 Young children and infants need the protection that a child restraint system can provide.